volna80/jedis-playground/README.md

 Run 3: avg 56ms.
 ````

+note: a resource monitor shows more extensive CPU usage.
+It is easy explain that we do 10x more requests vs cases where we save a recond as a single json string

 #### case 4.1: write 10000 recods as a single HASH where instruments are json fields

 ````